pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 ### Grayscale Mode
 - Click "Color Mode" / "Grayscale Mode" button to toggle between color and grayscale views
 - Useful for analyzing PCB traces and components
+- When Black & White/Invert is active, this button reads "Color Mode" and returns to full color

 ### Double-Click Functionality